libraryofcelsus/Aetherius_AI_Assistant/readme.md

 Aetherius aims to provide a modular, personalized AI assistant experience by enabling the addition of task-specific Modules and Sub-Modules.
 If all goes as planned, Aetherius will support integration with other open-source projects and models.

 ## Changelog:
+0.037a

+-Added Manual Long-Term memory Consolidation script in DB Management

 0.037

 -Added Reset_Pinecone_Index.py to DB Management.
 This will allow you to reset Aetherius without having to log into pinecone.io